 As a devoted teacher, she taught as a teaching artist at P.S.207K in Brooklyn through The Academy’s fellowship program.
 She was a teaching assistant to Robert Langevin at Manhattan School of Music in 2011, and to Ransom Wilson at Yale University from 2007 to 2009.
 Her private students have been accepted to prestigious colleges internationally, including The Juilliard School and Seoul National University.

-Ms. Son's long list of accolades includes the Grand Prize at the Florida Orchestra Young Artist Competition, 1st Prize at the National Flute Association Soloist Competition, 2nd Prize at the Koussevitzky International Winds Competition, and the Conductor’s award at the New Jersey Symphony Orchestra Young Artist Auditions.
+Ms. Son's long list of accolades includes the Grand Prize at the Florida Orchestra Young Artist Competition, 1st Prize at the National Flute Association Soloist Competition, 2nd Prize at the Serge & Olga Koussevitzky Young Artist Awards (All Winds/Brass) and the Conductor’s award at the New Jersey Symphony Orchestra Young Artist Auditions.